 The following flowers and foliage are those frequently requested by Garden Club of Virginia members for the event.
 “Anything that you believe is pretty, interesting, and useful will work well when properly prepped,” Walker says.
 “Remember to harvest your items in the cool morning or evening, ideally, and allow sufficient time for conditioning.
 A wide variety of plant material will allow your creative juices to flow.
 Of course, Mother Nature will dictate what we find.”

-Plants for Southern Gardens & Floral Designs
+Plants for Southern Gardens & Floral Arrangements

 Click the arrows (or swipe if on a mobile device) to see more